Greater VOICE

 Public Safety, Homelessness Remain Top Concerns

-• Public safety and homelessness continue to top the list of urgent concerns for Spokane residents.
+• As in the first two editions of The Pulse, public safety and homelessness continue to top the list of urgent concerns for Spokane residents with little change in the number of people identifying these as their most urgent issues.

 • Civic Trust and Government Performance

-• Trust in local government remains low, with 67% of voters lacking confidence in how their tax dollars are spent.
+• Trust in local government remains low, but is improving with 60% of voters lacking confidence in how their tax dollars are spent.
+A decrease of six percentage points from April.

-• Still, there’s been a modest improvement in public trust since October – a reminder that clear communication, transparency, and follow-through can move the needle.
+• This continued improvement highlights that clear communication, transparency, and follow-through can move the needle.

 • Basic infrastructure and Civic Maintenance Matter

-• Residents are sending a strong message: Get the basics right.
+• Residents continue to send a strong message: Get the basics right.

-• 91% say the city should focus on essentials like fixing potholes, maintaining parks, and addressing public safety.
-There’s also strong support for addressing visible quality-of-life issues like encampments in parks and on sidewalks.
+• 92% say the city should focus on essentials like fixing potholes, maintaining parks, and addressing public safety.
+This is basically unchanged from 6 months ago.
+Voters also show strong support for increased public investment in community infrastructure such as schools, parks, and transit with 72% agreeing the region should do more to support these areas.

 • Review Past Survey Data